bitfixer/bf-romulator/README.md

 ## About

-The ROMulator is a RAM/ROM replacement device for 6502 systems, with programmable memory maps and debug functionality which allows you to halt a running CPU and read from or write to memory.
+The ROMulator is a RAM/ROM replacement device for 6502 and Z80 systems, with programmable memory maps and debug functionality which allows you to halt a running CPU and read from or write to memory.
 See https://bitfixer.com/romulator for more information.

+This Readme mostly covers the 6502 version for now, more documentation coming soon for Z80.

 ## Installation